Skip to main content

 Citizen-initiated measures.
 Any Colorado resident may place a constitutional or statutory measure on the ballot.
 To place a measure on the ballot, proponents must collect the number of signatures equal to 5 percent of the total number of votes cast for the Secretary of State at the previous general election.
 Additionally, to place a constitutional measure on the ballot, at least 2 percent of registered voters’ signatures in each of the state’s 35 senate districts are required.
 The constitutional measure must also receive at least 55 percent of all votes cast to pass, unless a proposed measure repeals rather than changes part of the constitution, in which case a simple majority of votes is required.3 The use of citizen-initiated measures for constitutional and statutory changes was voted into law in 1910 and became available in 1912.

 Numbering and lettering for ballot measures.
-Beginning in November 2010, statewide citizen initiated measures are numbered, while those that are legislatively referred are lettered.
+Statewide citizen-initiated measures are numbered, while those that are legislatively referred are lettered.
 Table 1 provides further detail on the numbering and lettering schedule for statewide ballot measures.

 Table 1